Inbalc2/GetGrainSize/README.md

 ### Key Steps

-1. **Process human-tagged GT images into 256x256 squares** and analyze them using the Heyn intercept method.
+1. **Process human-tagged GT images into 256x256 squares** and analyze them using the Hyen intercept method.
-2. **Compare predictions from Melography and Clemex models**, excluding overlapping sections with the GT used during training.
+2. **Compare predictions from Mlography and Clemex models**, excluding overlapping sections with the GT used during training.
 3. **Create 256x256 squares for consistency** and perform meta-statistical analysis to extract mean, median, and variance for each group.

 ### Key Findings